 You should groom your Husky at least once a week, more frequently during the twice-yearly shedding seasons when he’s blowing his coat.

-You shouldn’t need to use a professional dog groomer to groom your Husky.
+There is no need to use a professional dog groomer to groom your Husky.

 You can both enjoy the experience of home-grooming, which is great for creating a strong bond between you too.

+Do you already own a Siberian Husky?
+Do you have any tips for managing his coat when he’s shedding?
 Tell us all about your Husky in the comment section below.
 We’d love to hear your story.